binomialhq/poly/doc/SPECIFICATION.md

 parameter-list-decl     =/ [ annotation ] parameter
 ```

-A Parameter List declaration is identical to a Field List in every way but one:
-that each element of the list is a Parameter, and thus introduces a Location
+Parameter Lists are similar to Field Lists, except that each element of the list
+is a Parameter and that when References are used, they must refer to a Field or
+Parameter declaration.
+Referring to any other type of declaration must result in
-attribute.
-All other considerations apply.
-Parameter Lists push a new scope
+an error.
+All other considerations regarding Field Lists apply, including that
-into the symbol space.
+the construct pushes a new stack into the symbol space.

 ### Prototyping

 ```
-prototype   = ":" reference
+prototype   = "from" reference
 ```

-Poly implements four declarative constructs that support prototype inheritance,
-namelly `service`, `model`, `in`, and `out`.
-When inheriting from a prototype,
+When inheriting from a prototype, declarations implement all symbols declared
-declarations implement all symbols declared by that prototype.
-Depending on the
+by that prototype.
+Depending on the situation, that can be done explicitly or
-situation, that can be done explicitly or implicitly.
-Multiple inheritance is
+implicitly.
+Multiple inheritance is not supported, motivated by the Diamond
-not supported, motivated by the Diamond Problem and the lack of support in
+Problem and the lack of support in several languages.
-several languages.

-When prototyping `model`, `in`, or `out` and using annotated declarations, the
+When prototyping and using annotated declarations, the annotations are not
-annotations are not inherited, and all fields must be explicitly listed in order
+inherited, and all fields must be explicitly listed in order to avoid conflicts.
-to avoid conflicts.
-The example below, of model prototyping, illustrates what
+The example below, of Model prototyping, illustrates what would happen if
-would happen if annotations were to be inherited, creating a conflict that the
+annotations were to be inherited, creating a conflict that the engine would not
-engine would not be capable of resolving.
+be capable of resolving.

 ```
 model NewPet {